jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/electricity-transistors.rst

 Electricity
 ===========

-* Electricity is a form of energy that results as a consequence of charged particles moving around
+* Electricity is a form of energy that results as a consequence of charged particles moving

 * Electrons are negatively charged particles that can move around
 * Protons are positively charged particles that don't move around